Bereke1t2/bereke1t2/README.md

 # Bereket Aschalew

-Backend and Mobile Developer based in Ethiopika.
+Backend and Mobile Developer based in Ethiopia.

 I build production systems in Go using Gin and Echo, following Clean Architecture from API design to deployment.
 On mobile, I develop cross-platform applications with Flutter/Dart using Bloc, Riverpod, or Provider depending on the project's requirements.
 I also have extensive experience with Python (Django) and Node.js (Express).